ssohamsud/ssohamsud.github.io/_posts/2025-06-15-intestinal-cell-fate-single-cell.md

 **[Download the full research paper (PDF)](/M2R%20Research%20Project.pdf)**

-# Mapping the Intestinal "Social Network" — Quick Tour of Single‑Cell Interactions

-> *A friendly walk‑through of how linear algebra, random walks and consensus statistics uncover who talks to whom inside the mouse gut.*
+> *This is a friendly walk through of how linear algebra, random walks and consensus statistics uncover who talks to whom inside the mouse gut.
+Thanks to all of Group 19 for the joint-effort on this!*

 ---